Billions in student loan debt forgiven under revamped program: Do you qualify? - NewsBreak

 What changes to PSLF were made?

-The federal government made key changes to the program last year, making some payments eligible that wouldn’t have qualified under the previous rules.Student loan pause extended again — is there an end game?
+The federal government made key changes to the program last year, making some payments eligible that wouldn’t have qualified under the previous rules.Intuit to pay $141M settlement over ‘free’ TurboTax ads, here’s who is eligible

 According to the Department of Education, here are the changes: